Best Car Deals

 General Motors is well into the phase-out of the federal electric vehicle tax credit, but in many parts of the country they’re helping 2020 Chevrolet Bolt EV buyers out with both a zero percent financing deal and $5,000 cash back.

 Other great financing incentives include zero percent deals on vehicles ranging from the 2020 Chrysler Pacifica to the 2020 Ram 1500 and 2020 Kia Sportage.
 In many parts of the country, shoppers looking for an opulent Buick sedan – before the brand shifts to an all-crossover lineup – can get a six-year, zero percent deal with $1,000 bonus cash on the 2019 Buick LaCrosse.

 How Can U.S. News Help You Get a Deal?

-Our group of expert researchers and journalists believes that you are not getting a great deal unless you are getting a great car.
-The mission of the U.S. News Best Cars team is to help car buyers find the best deal on a vehicle that fits their needs and has what it takes to provide years of reliable service.
+The U.S. News Best Cars team believes that you are not getting a great deal unless you are getting a great car.
+We strive to help you – the buyer – find the best deal on the vehicle that fits your needs and will provide years of reliable service.

-We start by studying thousands of car reviews from America’s top automotive journalists.
-We combine our analysis with quantifiable data about each vehicle’s safety and predicted reliability to create scores that we use to rank vehicles.
-We rank nearly every new car, minivan, SUV, and truck available in dealer showrooms.
-To ensure our impartiality, we do not accept trips or expensive gifts from automakers, and an outside company handles our advertising.
+Our researchers study thousands of vehicle reviews from the country’s best automotive journalists.
+We combine that analysis with quantifiable data on safety and predicted reliability, creating scores that we use to rank nearly every car, truck, SUV, wagon, and minivan available in the U.S. To ensure our impartiality, we don’t accept expensive gifts or trips from automakers, and an outside company handles the advertising on our site.

-In addition to the overall scores that power our new car rankings, you can compare vehicles side by side using the factors that buyers tell us are critical in their purchase decisions, such as performance, safety, and predicted reliability.
+Beyond the overall scores that power our new car rankings, buyers can compare vehicles side by side using essential factors that help drive car-buying decisions, such as performance, safety, and predicted reliability.